 Run to the store and grab a heap of lemons because this Lemon Cake with Mascarpone Buttercream features a lot of them!
 Lemons and mascarpone just happen to be a divine combination and I promise you won’t be able to get enough of this vibrant, rich, and moist dessert.

-Made with a lemon-infused simple syrup and homemade lemon sugar, every bite of this moist lemon cake recipe sings.
+Made with a lemon-infused simple syrup and lemon zest, and lemon extract, every bite of this moist lemon cake recipe sings.
 Because this is a single layer cake, there’s just enough for a small crowd or just you and a friend.
 Whip it up when it’s your turn to host brunch or Easter dinner, or double the batch and bring it along to birthdays, baby or wedding showers, holidays, and more.

 What is mascarpone buttercream?